-With respect to the Directors' report, we also considered whether the Directors' report includes the disclosure requirements of article 177 of the Companies Act (Cap.
+With respect to the Directors' Report, we also considered whether the Directors' report includes the disclosure requirements of article 177 of the Companies Act (Cap.
 386).

 In accordance with the requirements of sub-article 179(3) of the Maltese Companies Act (Cap.
-386) in relation to the Directors' report on pages 7 and 8, in our opinion, based on the work undertaken in the course of the audit:
+386) in relation to the Directors' Report on page 8, in our opinion, based on the work undertaken in the course of the audit:

-- the information given in the Directors' report for the financial year for which the individual and consolidated financial statements are prepared is consistent with those financial statements; and - the Directors' report has been prepared in accordance with applicable legal requirements.
+- the information given in the Directors' Report for the financial year for which the individual and consolidated financial statements are prepared is consistent with those financial statements; and - the Directors' report has been prepared in accordance with applicable legal requirements.

-In the light of the knowledge and understanding of the Company, the Group and their environment obtained in the course of the audit, we have not identified any material misstatements in the Directors' report.
+In the light of the knowledge and understanding of the Company, the Group and their environment obtained in the course of the audit, we have not identified any material misstatements in the Directors' Report.